-These are just a few rules that paint a picture of what the DOT rules and regulations mean in practice, but keep in mind, that there are dozens of other regulations that need to be adhered to in order to avoid penalties.
-All guidelines can be found on https://www.fmcsa.dot.gov/.
+These are just a few rules that paint a picture of what the DOT rules and regulations mean in practice, but keep in mind that there are dozens of other regulations that need to be adhered to in order to avoid penalties when operating in the trucking industry as a business.
+An overview of all the guidelines can be found at https://www.fmcsa.dot.gov/.

 Keep in mind that some regulations are found on the federal level, but that each state DOT will have their own restrictions as well.
 All DOT websites for each state are listed here: https://www.fhwa.dot.gov/about/webstate.cfm

 Any truck driver that wants to drive in the U.S. must first meet the qualifications and requirements that are set out by the DOT Rules and Regulations in the state that they operate in.